Syahrini: Legal disputes

 On 2 May 2011, Syahrini was sued for a contract management mistake.

 In February 2014, Syahrini was allegedly associated in a corruption case of the procurement of medical equipment in Banten province, along with Jennifer Dunn, Catherine Wilson, and Aura Kasih.
 The main suspect, Tubagus Chaeri Wardana (a.k.a.
 Wawan), who was prosecuted by Indonesia's Corruption Eradication Commission (KPK), was rumored to be not only romantically but also sexually involved with these famous women.
 The Indonesian media also reported that Wawan, who is the brother of Banten Province's Governor, Ratu Atut Chosiyah, spent the corrupted money on expensive gifts for several female celebrities, including Syahrini.
 She denied the rumor.

 Musical influences

 She mentions Tata Young and Beyoncé Knowles as her inspirations, besides Indonesian pop diva, Krisdayanti.
-She also cites the girl group Pussycat Dolls, Rihanna, Kim Kardashian, (whom when has been compared to) and Jacqueline Kennedy Onassis as her fashion inspirations.
+She also cites the girl group Pussycat Dolls, Rihanna, Kim Kardashian, (whom she has been compared to) and Jacqueline Kennedy Onassis as her fashion inspirations.